leoosborne/Portfolio/README.md

 * Best Practices: 92
 * SEO: 80

 1) Under the **Performance** category, there is a recurring issue with Cummulative Layout Shift.
 If you analyze the page multiple times, you will see different values for this test.
 I know it is caused by the "case study cards" changing from a single column layout on mobile to a side-by-side layout on 491px+.
 I got this idea from the starbucks website (I checked; they consistently flunked the Cumulative Layout Shift test by a large margin).
 You win some and you lose some, I guess.
 The other big ding was page load speed.
 I followed the recommendation to use .webp instead of .jpg for the images, and shrunk the size of each image.
+There was also a hit from the site cache lasting only 10 seconds, which will be remedied on the server when site goes live.

 2) **Accessibility** seemed pretty good (Following the guidelines from Arizona State University IT Department (https://bit.ly/3TS21yI)).
 Actually, many of those suggestions were overkill; the HTML checker recommended I strip out about half of those, which I did.

 3) Under the **Best Practices** category there were some issues with the server.
 Biggest problem on performance comes from using Github Pages: javascript doesn’t load as it is a static page.
-The other ding was the site cache lasting only 10 seconds.
-Both of these issues will be resolved when site goes live.
+This will be resolved when site goes live.

 4) SEO was pretty easey to fix.
 I was missing a "meta description" for the site and the site was not crawlable by search bots.
 Added two tags in Head which fixed it.